pipegalera/BasketballReference-Webscraper/README.md

 # BasketballReference-Webscraper

-A clean and easy to use Basketballreference.com webscraper deployed with Streamlit.
+A clean and easy to use NBA data webscraper deployed with Streamlit.

 ![](./images/preview.png)